ChrisPenner/CMPT370/doc/impl/implementation.md

 in our design.
 Specifically the notion of how the view should be updated.
 We must choose between several options, such as updating it explicitly from the controller, using a thread to update the view based on underlying data every few seconds, or to use some form of event based triggering system.

-TODO
+In the end we decided that for a project of this scope it is easiest to use an 'update' method on the view which we can call whenever the underlying data changes.

 ## Pair programming and Code Reviews